Internet2/grouper/grouper-ws/grouper-ws/README.txt

 - the .project and .classpath is for Eclipse 3.3 with web tools.
 This is recommended for development
 - checkout i2mi/grouper-ws/grouper-ws
+- run an ant quick
-- take all the resources/*.example.* and take ".example" out, and customize for your env.
-Here is an example of the resulting resources dir
+- customize the configs in the resources dir

 C:\mchyzer\isc\dev\grouper\grouper-ws\resources>ls
 CVS                                   grouper.hibernate.properties